What is Kratom Tea?

 How Does Kratom Tea Compare to Kava Tea?

 Chances are, before starting your Kratom journey you have at least heard of Kava as it is more readily available.
-But what is it exactly - and how does it differ from Kratom?
+But what is Kava exactly, how do you use it, and how does it differ from Kratom?
 Some key differences between the two plants are:

 Related to the Pepper family